 Separate your business and personal bank accounts

-A business-only account can help you track income and expenses and help you implement a number of the following strategies.
+A business-only account can help you track income and expenses and help you implement several of the following strategies.
 Open a business checking or savings account with your Employer Identification Number, or open a separate personal account if you’re a sole proprietor.

 Pay yourself a salary